grafana/alloy/docs/sources/reference/components/prometheus.remote_write.md

 ```

 If you aren't running {{< param "PRODUCT_NAME" >}} yet, we recommend running it with the default `max_shards`
-and then use the PromQL instant query mentioned above to compute the recommended `max_shards`.
+and then using the PromQL instant query mentioned above to compute the recommended `max_shards`.

 ### WAL corruption